In order to ensure a safe and healthy working and learning

 Each school or college has appointed its own professionalism executive

-committee to review reports of mistreatment and unprofessional behavior
+committee to review reports of unprofessional behavior

 and to assist with resolution.